mohdwaseem27/outdoor-navigation/README.md

 After launching gps_nav, we can now give the goal globally using 2D Nav Goal from rviz

-Below image shows the navigation in an empty world
+Below image shows the navigation in an empty world with some obstacles.

 ![rviz](https://github.com/mohdwaseem27/outdoor-navigation/blob/master/docs/pic.png)